sofa-framework/sofa/applications/plugins/SofaSceneAssist/README.md

 }
 ```

-The drawback of XML is that everything is static.
-This is why more and more people are using python to describe scene as it allow
+The drawback SCN files is that everything is static.
+This is why more and more people are using python
- to write things like that:
+to describe scene as it allows to write:
 ```python
 root = Sofa.createNode("root")
 child1 = root.createNode("child1")